galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 > ### {% icon hands_on %} Hands-on: Subsampling
 >
-> What we now want to do is see how many sequences we have in each sample.
+> First we want to see how many sequences we have in each sample.
 We'll do this with the
-> `Count.groups` command:
+> **Count.groups** tool:
 >
 > 1. **Count.groups** {% icon tool %} with the following parameters
 >   - {% icon param-file %} *"shared"*: the `shared` file from **Make.shared** {% icon tool %}